 PRIEST who has PASSED to ETERNAL REST: If the priest for whom you pray has entered eternal life, the group may be led to continue to pray for a length of time for the soul of that priest.
 Perhaps a novena of Holy Hours or the offering of holy Mass(es) for the priest.
 You will know.
 Some groups have/are offering Holy Hours for an entire year for their beloved deceased priest.
 Groups may be started following the death of a priest that did not have a group prior.
 This is commendable and welcomed.
 Please register these special groups through the Web site.

-United in prayer and mission…that our prayers may find the heart of every bishop and priest…. eternal gratitude continues as you each remember to offer a wee Hail Mary for me every day.… “One Ave Maria makes hell tremble”(St John Vianney).
-Pray that I will not ‘spoil the beautiful work that God has entrusted…’ (St Teresa of Calcutta) … your kind emails and notes and phone calls and generous support always arrive to my heart door at the right moment!
-Your financial sacrifices are for 100% furtherance of Apostolate.
-THANK YOU!
-The letters of testimony are so beautiful and edifying!
-What glory is given to God through your writing!
-Eternal gratitude is mine for YOU!
-Be assured of my continued daily prayers for you at the altar.
+United in prayer, fasting and mission…that our prayers may find the heart of every bishop and priest.
+Eternal gratitude continues as you each offer a daily wee Hail Mary for me.
+“One Ave Maria makes hell tremble”(St John Vianney).
+Pray that I will not ‘spoil the beautiful work that God has entrusted…’ (St Teresa of Calcutta).
+Your emails, notes and calls always arrive to my heart door at the just the right moment!
+Financial sacrifices are for 100% furtherance of the Apostolate.
+Your letters of testimony are beautiful and edifying!
+What glory is given to God through them!
+Be assured of my continued daily prayers for you at the altar. – Janette (Howe) +JMJ+ 651-283-0929; 43 Nord Circle Rd, St Paul, MN 55127; sevensistersapostolate@gmail.com

 SEVEN SISTERS – in and out and about: